hiveot/hub.capnp/certs/README.md

-# cert service
+# certs service

 ## Objective

-CLI to manage certificates for authentication of hub services, IoT devices and inter-domain hub services.
+Manage certificates for authentication of hub services, IoT devices and inter-domain hub services.

 This manages the Hub certificates, including a Hub self-signed CA, Hub server certificate and hub service client certificates.
 The certificates are intended for machine-to-machine authentication of hub services and IoT devices.
 Users are authenticated using tokens and outside the scope of this plugin.

-## Status

-The status of this plugin is alpha.
-It is functional but breaking changes are expected.

-## Audience

-This project is aimed at IoT developers that value the security and interoperability that WoST brings.
-WoST Things are more secure than traditional IoT devices as they do not run a server, but instead connect to a Hub to publish their information and receive actions.

 ## Summary